GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/main.typ

 *Foundational Models as a Risk Amplifier.* The influence AI systems have expands greatly when we consider the increasingly general AI systems that we see today, primarily Large Language Models (LLMs) like ChatGPT which are built on top of *foundational models*, of which frontier models take upwards of \$100 million to train
 #cite(<cottierHowMuchDoes2024>)
 -- meaning the entire technology stack the modern AI revolutions depends on is enabled by just a handful of frontier models.
-While "AI" is confusingly used somewhat synonymously with these foundational models, it is important to distinguish between AI using foundational models and AI not using foundational models as most of the societal vulnerability introduced by AI is attributable to these models in particular, a topic explained later in "AI is Uniquely Problematic".
+While "AI" is confusingly used somewhat synonymously with these foundational models, it is important to distinguish between AI using foundational models and AI not using foundational models as most of the societal vulnerability introduced by AI is attributable to these models in particular.
 // #comment[I don't distinguish these throughout this paper (oops), especially in the example below.
 I should maybe fix this.].
 Critically, it's also this technology that not only amplifies national security vulnerabilities, but also makes them exploitable.

 === Opacity and Unaccountability
 #todo[Add content about black box decision-making, plausible deniability, difficulty in attributing manipulation]

-"The nature of neural networks used in AI makes understanding how AI comes to its conclusion highly challenging.
-I recently read a 19 page research article that figured out how a single word was predicted."
+#comment["The nature of neural networks used in AI makes understanding how AI comes to its conclusion highly challenging.
+I recently read a 19 page research article that figured out how a single word was predicted."]

 === Rapid, Quiet Diffusion